|Nutritional Guidelines (per serving)|

 In a large mixing bowl, stir together the flour, cocoa, and salt until blended.

-In the bowl of a stand mixer fitted with the paddle attachment, combine the eggs, oil, sugar, vanilla and red food coloring.
+In the bowl of a stand mixer fitted with the paddle attachment, combine the sugar, eggs, oil, red food coloring, and vanilla.
 Beat on medium speed until fluffy.

 Now add some of the dry ingredients to the egg-sugar mixture while the machine is running.
 When it's fully incorporated, add some of the buttermilk.
 Continue alternating adding the dry ingredients with the buttermilk until it's all incorporated and the batter is smooth, scraping down the side of the bowl as you go.